gangwug/SRBR_SMTSARworkshop2018/README.md

 Statistical Methods for Time Series Analysis of Rhythms (SMTSAR) workshop in 2018 SRBR Meeting

 ## Introduction
 The SMTSAR workshop was hosted by Dr. Tanya Leise of Amherst College and Dr. John Hogenesch of the Cincinnati Children's Hospital Medical Center in 2018 SRBR meeting.
-The workshop demo for evaluating periodicity in large scale data using MetaCycle was lead by Dr. Marc D. Ruben.
+The workshop for evaluating periodicity in large scale data using MetaCycle was lead by Dr. [Marc D. Ruben](https://github.com/MarcDRuben).

 ## Before the workshop